Connorisdunn/EventDatabaseFinal/README_FINAL.md

 - Optimistic UI updates with server validation

 ### Security Implementation
-- Environment variables for Supabase credentials
+- Environment variables for Supabase credentials, that only allows admin to access
 - Row-level security policies in database
 - Input validation to prevent injection attacks